-The majority of Teck's coal sales in 2012 were negotiated and settled on the basis of quarterly pricing.
-In addition, developmental sales, which are typically priced on a per-vessel basis, were continued into new markets, particularly China.
+The majority of Teck's coal sales in 2013 were negotiated and settled on the basis of quarterly pricing.
+Starting from the second quarter in 2013, a number of customers reduced the proportion of quarterly-priced tons and requested suppliers to price a portion of contract volumes on a spot basis in an effort to control costs in an environment of low steel prices.
+Our overall ratio of sales priced on shorter than quarterly basis was above 40% in 2013.
+This ratio was above 30% in 2012, and 15-25% pre-2012.
 Prior to 2010, substantially all of Teck's coal production was sold under evergreen or long-term agreements with coal prices that were negotiated annually based on a coal year that ran April 1 to March 31.
-We expect that substantially all of our coal pricing in 2013 will be negotiated for a term of less than one year, including on a quarterly and per-vessel basis.
+We expect that substantially all of our coal pricing in 2014 will continue to be negotiated for a term of less than one year, including on a quarterly and per-vessel or spot basis.
+Increasingly, more coal is being priced on a spot basis.
 Substantially all of our revenues from sales of coal products were derived from sales to third parties.